sorinburghiu2323/LiftAlgorithm/README.md

 This is represented using the python tkinter interface.

 The project consists of 2 algorithms:
-- The mechanical version: unoptimised
+- The Mechanical version: unoptimised
-- The effcient version: optimised
+- The Control version: optimised

 ## Setup